Context dataΒΆ

 return A(data=request.contents)

-# provide APP-scoped context variable
+# passed APP-scoped context variable is automatically available as a dependency

 container = make_container(MyProvider(), context={Broker: broker})